Parvovirus B19 infection and pregnancy

 Am I at risk?

-Yes, if you come into contact with an infected individual, or if you are displaying clinical signs.
+If you come into contact with an infected individual, or if you are displaying clinical signs, talk to your health professional.
+Follow-up blood tests and/or ultrasounds may be recommended.

 How can I avoid infection?